imvtsl/open-source-contributions/README.md

 This repository showcases my contributions to various open-source projects.
 It is divided into two sections:

 ## 1. Contributions to Issues
-In this section, I have contributed to issues created by other developers.
+In this section, I have listed my contribution to issues.
 Each entry provides a link to the issue and my corresponding pull request.

 ### Contributions:
 | Repository | Issue | Pull Request |  Comments |